jbowkett/CV/README.md

   trees, error logging, IBAN formatting.
 * Presented at regular customer demo meetings to the fund partners.
 * Led the design for an ETL component for loading data from external sources.
-* Tackled different aspects technical debt within the main codebase (following in-house workshops with Michael Feathers and Matt Wynne).
+* Tackled different aspects of technical debt within the main codebase (following in-house workshops with Michael Feathers and Matt Wynne).